woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/rest-api/extend-rest-api-new-endpoint.md

 Extending a new endpoint is usually half the work, you will need to receive this data in the frontend and pass it to any other extensibility point (Slot, Filter, Event).

+## Use cases for adding new endpoints

+### Extending an existing schema

+There might be a case when you want to extend an existing schema, for example, you want to add `order_number` to the checkout endpoint.
+In [Add order number to checkout schema](https://github.com/woocommerce/woocommerce-blocks/pull/9927/) we did that.

+### Adding a new schema

+There might be a case when you want to add a new schema, for example, you need a new endpoint that do not exist in the Store API yet, e.g. `wc/store/order`.
+In [Add an endpoint for getting pay for order orders](https://github.com/woocommerce/woocommerce-blocks/pull/10199/) we did that.

 <!-- FEEDBACK -->

 ---